p07575/email-support-system/README.md

 3. Available Telegram commands:
    - `/help` - Show available commands
-   - `/status` - Show current tickets in the queue
+   - `/status` - Show current tickets in the queue (excluding responded ones)
-   - `/list` - List recent tickets
+   - `/list` - List recent tickets with received and response times
    - `/ticket ticket_id` - Show details of a specific ticket
    - `/reply ticket_id your_response` - Reply to a ticket